Delicate Miso Marinated Black Cod (Nobu Inspired)

 - Mix miso, soy sauce, Shaoxing and sugar until well combined.

-- Pour mix into storage container, coat black cod with marinade and store flesh side down.
+- Pour mixed marinade into a storage container (Tupperware etc.) and coat the black cod with the marinade.
+Lay the black cod flesh side down.

-- Store in fridge 1-3 days.
-One day overnight minimum.
+- Store the black cod in the fridge 1-3 days.
+At least marinade for one day overnight minimum.

-- Remove some of the excess marinade before grilling med-high heat skin side down.
+- When ready, remove some of the excess marinade off the black cod before grilling.
+Start on a med-high grill with skin side down.